What is a lasting power of attorney

-A lasting power of attorney (LPA) is the only way to ensure important decisions are made on your behalf by someone you trust, should you ever be unable to do so.
+A lasting power of attorney (LPA) is one or more people who are officially appointed by you that will make decisions on your behalf.
+It is the only way to ensure important decisions are made by someone you trust, should you ever be unable to do so.
 It gives the people you trust full control over decisions regarding your finances and/or your health and welfare, acting in your best interests at a time when you are unable to make these decisions for yourself, or choose not to make them any longer.

 Putting these measures in place now can provide peace of mind and protection for you and your family in the future.
 There are two types of LPA: